NotThatKindOfDrLiz/RollCall/README.md

 ## Acknowledgments

-Built with [MKStack](https://soapbox.pub/mkstack) - A template for building Nostr client applications.
+Built with [MKStack](https://soapbox.pub/mkstack) - A tool for AI-powered development of Nostr client applications.